 Give back yard birds a boost with homemade treats

 When winter rolls around, birds have a harder time finding food, particularly during a snowfall.
-You can help them stay fit with homemade treats that are fun to make and will add a little decoration to the yard.
-These are fun during the holidays when kids can lend a hand.
+You can help them stay fit with homemade treats that are easy to make and will add a little decoration to the yard.
+These are especially fun during the holidays when kids can lend a hand.
 They can be as simple or artful as your own imagination.

 Homemade Treat Ingredients